damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 subdomain.mydomain.com CNAME username.gitlab.io
 ```

+To add new domain aliases to the same project, just repeat these steps.

-Ordinary, DNS propagation needs some time to take effect, so don't worry if you can't access your website under your custom domain instantaneously.
+Ordinary, DNS propagation needs some time to take effect, so don't worry if you can't access your
+website under your custom domain instantaneously.
 Wait a few hours and check it again.

 <a name="examples"></a>